Pold87/LLM2Swarm/README.md

 export BYZANTINESWARMSTYLE=1 # Byzantine style 1 means that a robot is not moving

 # [LLM]
-export DISCUSSIONPERIOD='200' # Set the robot-robot interaction period (200 means every 200 timesteps)
+export DISCUSSIONPERIOD='100' # Set the robot-robot interaction period (200 means every 200 timesteps)
-export HUMANINTERACTIONPERIOD='inf' # Set the time period for human-robot interaction to infinity (to disable HRI)
+export HUMANINTERACTIONPERIOD='inf' # Set the time period for human-swarm interaction to infinity (to disable it)

 ```